-Google, operator of the world’s largest search engine, faces privacy investigations by authorities around the world as it debuts new services and steps up competition with Facebook Inc. (FB) for users and advertisers.
+Google, operator of the world’s largest search engine, faces privacy investigations by authorities around the world as it debuts new services and steps up competition with Facebook Inc. (FB:US) for users and advertisers.
 Google changed its system this year to create a uniform set of policies for more than 60 products, unleashing criticism from regulators and consumer advocates concerned it isn’t protecting data it collects.

 Today’s warning follows a letter sent by EU data-protection watchdogs to Google Chief Executive Officer Larry Page urging the company modify its practices, saying it “empowers itself to collect vast amounts of personal data about Internet users” without demonstrating that this “collection was proportionate.”

 Google, in insisting it does comply with EU rules, “may be willing to simply pay any such fines to keep from having to unravel the policy,” said Greg Sterling, an analyst at Opus Research in San Francisco.
 “It all depends on what the penalties are or will be.”